 We are at a point in our evolution where life is less about predicting risks and more about controlling them.Gavin de Becker, the Gift of Fear

 We know that if you ride in a plane, there is a chance the plane will get shot down by terrorists or disabled in midair by engine difficulties.
 Thus, we must find ways to mitigate those circumstances.
 Maybe take a car instead.
 Or whatever, I’m oversimplifying everything.
-The point is, as humans, we have a need to control.
+The point is, as humans, we need to control.
 But are you attempting to control the right part in a machine of moving parts?

 Worry is a way to avoid change; when we worry, we don’t do anything about the matter.Gavin de Becker, the Gift of Fear

-This quote in particular stood out to me.
+This quote, in particular, stood out to me.
 How often have I worked myself into a tizzy – whether by force because of a situation that I found myself in or a nasty intrusive thought sprung out of nowhere – and done nothing to handle it?

 I’m trying to recognize these thoughts and follow through on them.
 I’m in my late 30s (ugh, don’t remind me), and I don’t think I’ll ever quit learning.
 My education is something that I work on constantly, and if we’re to advance as a society, everyone else should too.
 We’re in the same storm, just different boats.